SeanKilleen/seankilleen.github.io/_posts/2018-06-03-using-impact-maps-to-improve-conference-diversity.markdown

 ## What is Impact Mapping?

 Before we dive into the meat of the article, I want to give a quick elevator pitch for impact mapping.
 I'm new to this myself, but I recommend [ImpactMapping.org](https://www.impactmapping.org/about.html) or [my colleague Mathias's presentation](https://www.youtube.com/watch?v=hZ9ucDwbh04&list=WL&index=79&t=1120s) for a much deeper dive than I can provide here.
+Both resources are worth checking out.

+Impact maps aim to solve the problem of "feature factories", where companies are taking actions or producing products without regard for what real tangible value those products are providing for those who are affected by it.

+In order to ensure that we're tackling something that's important to the business, an impact map generally has four parts:

 * **Goal**: What we want to achieve.
 Usually specific, measurable, and time-boxed, e.g. "Increase users 20% in the next 6 months".
 * **Who**: Who can help us achieve the aforementioned goal?
 What groups could change their behavior in some way to help us achieve this goal?